ncatlab/nlab-content/pages/5/4/8/3/3845/content.md

 The notion of pasting in a [[2-category]] was introduced in

-* [[Jean Benabou]], _Introduction to bicategories_ , in _Lecture Notes in Mathematics_ Vol. 47, pp. l-77, Springer-Verlag, New York/Berlin, (1967)
+* [[Jean Benabou]], _Introduction to bicategories_, Reports of the Midwest Category Seminar, Lecture Notes in Mathematics, **47**, 1967. ([doi:10.1007/BFb0074299](https://doi.org/10.1007/BFb0074299))

-A reasonably self-contained, formal, and illustrated seven-page introduction to pasting diagrams in the context of weak 2-categories, and their relation to [[string diagrams]] is given by [[Chris Schommer-Pries]] in Section A.4 of "The Classification of Two-Dimensional Extended Topological Field Theories", arXiv:1112.1000v2.
+A reasonably self-contained, formal, and illustrated seven-page introduction to pasting diagrams in the context of weak 2-categories, and their relation to [[string diagrams]] is given in Section A.4 of:

+* [[Chris Schommer-Pries]], _The Classification of Two-Dimensional Extended Topological Field Theories_, 2011. ([arXiv:1112.1000v2](https://arxiv.org/abs/1112.1000v2))

 A survey discussion of pasting in [[2-categories]] is in